apalache-mc/apalache/docs/src/adr/020adr-prioritization.md

 We considered 3 different approaches to prioritization:

-1. [Action Priority Matrixj][apm]: We score each work item based on the expected _effort_ it will require to complete and the anticipated _impact_ of the results.
+1. [Action Priority Matrix][apm]: We score each work item based on the expected _effort_ it will require to complete and the anticipated _impact_ of the results.
 We then  place these tasks on a matrix and coordinate the scores to optimize for the highest value delivery with the least effort.